waleedalbanna55/waleedalbanna55/README.md

-- 👋 Hi, I’m @waleedalbanna55
+- 👋 Hi, I’m @WALEED ALBANNA
 - 👀 I’m interested in Development in Education
 - 🌱 I’m currently learning nursing
 - 💞️ I’m looking to collaborate on It's love, friendship and common to all people.